 Patrick will file an appropriations bill with the Legis lature today to cover costs associated with the scandal for at least the next several months for the state's court system, prosecutors, public defenders and other agencies, Secretary of Administration and Finance Jay Gonzalez said in a conference call.

 The money would come from one-time tax and legal settlements exceeding $10 million that are normally deposited into the state's stabilization fund, commonly known as the "rainy day" fund.
 If settlements fall short of the $30 million needed, the remainder would be drawn from money already in the reserve account.

-Gonzalez said it was too early to pin down the ultimate cost of the scandal and said additional appropriations could be
+Gonzalez said it was too early to pin down the ultimate cost of the scandal and said additional appropriations could be necessary in the future.

 "This is a very unique situation," he said.
 "I think we have an obligation to address the issues associated with this and to fund the costs that agencies are going to incur."

 "In so doing, we also have an obligation to the taxpayers to ensure that we aren't funding anything other than that," he added.

 Coakley, who is conducting the criminal investigation into the alleged mishandling of drug evidence, asked earlier Wednesday for the appointment of an independent investigator to look into broader issues surrounding the testing scandal.

 "The failure at the Hinton Lab represents a major breakdown of the criminal justice system, and I know your office shares our commitment to fixing it and restoring faith in our system," her top deputy wrote in a letter to Patrick's chief-of-staff, calling for the outside review of the policies, practices and oversight at the lab.